 Nothing says “spammy” like an exact duplicate email in your inbox.
 Each email in your campaign should include an updated subject line and fresh body content and layout to keep contacts from hitting the unsubscribe button.

-To take it a step further, Inspired Global recommends also reformatting the email into a new template to “give it a fresh look.”
+To take it a step further, you might try reformatting the email into a new template to give it a fresh look.

 4. Test Frequency and Wait Times

 According to Yes Lifecycle Marketing, “The frequency of your messages depends on your brand’s objectives, industry and competition,” so it’s important to understand the service your product or company offers.
 For example, companies that market a dating service or offer flash sales, rely on creating a sense of urgency and will send emails within a 24-48 hour window.
 However, not every marketing strategy calls for creating a sense of urgency.
 A proven email marketing practice is testing various frequency and wait times.
 Finding that ideal email frequency and wait time will maximize profit and increase email response activity.

 Constant Contact recommends focusing on your timing; messages sent “too quickly after the first send could result in being seen as spam and cause complaints or unsubscribes.”